⛓️💥 20 Supply Chain Idioms Explained

 - a realistic workplace example

-- a quiz to help your learning experience
+- a quiz to help you practise

 - a link to a full idiom page